Hrushi-d/Customized-File-Synchronization-/README.md

 # Customized File Synchronization

+In various scenarios, you may need to synchronize or transfer files between different locations, such as remote servers or local folders.
+However, sometimes you only need to copy the latest files, rather than synchronizing the entire directory structure.
+This repository provides two Bash scripts that offer customized solutions for efficient file synchronization, tailored to your specific needs.

+These scripts are designed to be lightweight, portable, and easy to use, without relying on external dependencies.
+They leverage the power of Bash scripting to provide a self-contained solution for synchronizing the latest files between remote servers or local folders.

+By focusing on transferring only the latest files, these scripts can help minimize bandwidth usage, reduce disk space consumption, and improve overall efficiency.
+Whether you need to back up critical data, synchronize remote development environments, or distribute content updates, these scripts offer a flexible and customizable approach to meet your file synchronization requirements.

-This repository contains a Bash script, `sync.sh`, designed to provide a customized solution for synchronizing the latest files from a source folder on a remote server to a destination folder on another remote server.
+This repository contains a Bash script, `sync.sh`, `synclocal.sh`  designed to provide a customized solution for synchronizing the latest files from a source folder to a destination folder locally or on another remote server.
 It will only copy files that do not already exist in the destination folder.

 ## Customized Synchronization Solution